DannyRoberts95/phantom-challange/README.md

 Open `https://phantom-challange.vercel.app/` with your browser to see the result.

-the application is built using typescript, React.js, and plain css (to my shigrin) as per the technical brief.
+the application is built using typescript, React.js, and plain css (to my shigrin, suddenly tailwind isn't so bad) as per the technical brief.
 The app is deployed using vercel and scores a 100 across all Lighhouse metrics.

 The app uses localStorage on the client browser to store and persist links saved by the user.